cepdnaclk/e16-4yp-Human-Animal-Emotion-Detection-Using-ECG-and-ML-Techniques/code/web application/README.md

-web application for data collection
+Web Application for Data Collection